codingmatheus/sfnsdkintegrations/README.md

-# AWS Step Functions Demo - Comparison between invoking an AWS Lambda function via Optimized and AWS SDK integration.
+# AWS Step Functions AWS SDK Integrations Demos

 Simple workflow facilitating the showcase of differences between using Optimized and AWS SDK integrations to invoke an AWS Lambda function.
 ## Notes